Allison Strong: Style and influences

-Strong writes and performs vocals in both English and Spanish, and composes on both piano and acoustic guitar,Testa, Jim (August 15, 2014).
+Strong says she works to honor her roots in her music, explaining that the Colombian culture that played a part in her upbringing influenced her music as an adult, saying, "I'm a Latin-inspired American folk singer-songwriter.
+I grew up singing Colombian folk songs because my grandparents taught me [them]."
+She writes and performs vocals in both English and Spanish, and composes on both piano and acoustic guitar,Testa, Jim (August 15, 2014).
 "Bilingual Union City songwriter Allison Strong releases debut album with two area performances".
 NJ.com. having initially exhibited a guitar-driven country style, before later shifting more towards piano accompaniments.
 Her music draws inspiration from pop, country and Latino music, and she has compared its sound to that of Sara Bareilles, whom she cites as an influence.
-She has also expressed an admiration for Latin artists like Laura Pausini, Carlos Vives, Jesse & Joy, Soraya, and Shakira, as well as American artists such as Ingrid Michaelson, India.Arie, Aloe Blacc, Alison Krauss, and Taylor Swift.
+Aside from her grandmother, other influences Strong has cited include Zoraya, Carlos Vives, Shakira, and Fonseca.
+She has also expressed an admiration for Latin artists like Laura Pausini, Carlos Vives, Jesse & Joy, and Soraya, as well as American artists such as Ingrid Michaelson, India.Arie, Aloe Blacc, Alison Krauss, and Taylor Swift.

-Aside from solo performances, she is part of a studio band that includes fellow Jersey musicians Alex Brumel on guitar, Eric Novod on percussion and Erik Kase Romero on bass.
+Aside from solo performances, Strong is part of a studio band that includes fellow Jersey musicians Alex Brumel on guitar, Eric Novod on percussion and Erik Kase Romero on bass.